Learn what to expect in the new updates

 matplotlib tries to make easy things easy and hard things possible.
 You can generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc, with just a few lines of code.
 For a sampling, see the screenshots, thumbnail gallery, and examples directory

+For simple plotting the pyplot interface provides a MATLAB-like interface, particularly when combined with IPython.
 For the power user, you have full control of line styles, font properties, axes properties, etc, via an object oriented interface or via a set of functions familiar to MATLAB users.

 On August 28 2012, John D. Hunter, the creator of matplotlib, died from complications arising from cancer treatment, after a brief but intense battle with this terrible illness.
 John is survived by his wife Miriam, his three daughters Rahel, Ava and Clara, his sisters Layne and Mary, and his mother Sarah.